-Welcome to our pick of the best Android tablets for creatives and designers in 2019.
+Welcome to our pick of the best Android tablets for creatives and designers right now.
 Tablet devices are wonderfully versatile gadgets, with their slim and light designs letting you comfortably carry them around with you – and use almost anywhere.

 Their touchscreen displays also make them brilliant tools for digital artists, and there are a range of styluses which offer responsive and tactile experiences, which turn any standard Android tablet into a feature-rich drawing tablet.